lepszyweb/wai-tutorials/content/carousels/styling.md

 {:/}

 {% include ednote.html note="The following paragraph was show in a side column before." %}A [working demo example](/tutorials/carousels/working-example/) for this code is available.

+## For smaller screens/small viewports
+Ensure all text is readable and not cut off or unnecessarily truncated.
+Make sure that [navigation buttons](/tutorials/carousels/functionality/#add-navigation-buttons) to control the slides are available, since some people cannot use swipe gestures.